Victor Cousin: Writing period 1835 to 1865

 When the reign of Louis Philippe came to a close through the opposition of his ministry, with Guizot at its head, to the demand for electoral reform and through the policy of the Spanish marriages, Cousin, who was opposed to the government on these points, lent his sympathy to Cavaignac and the Provisional government.
 He published a pamphlet entitled Justice et charité, the purport of which showed the moderation of his political views.
-It was markedly anti-socialistic.
+It was markedly antisocialist.
 But from this period he passed almost entirely from public life, and ceased to wield the personal influence which he had done during the preceding years.
-After the coup d'état of 2 December, he was deprived of his position as permanent member of the superior council of public instruction.
+After the coup d'état of 2 December, he was deprived of his position as a permanent member of the superior council of public instruction.
 From Napoleon and the Empire he stood aloof.
 A decree of 1852 placed him along with Guizot and Villemain in the rank of honorary professors.
 His sympathies were apparently with the monarchy, under certain constitutional safeguards.
 Speaking in 1853 of the political issues of the spiritual philosophy which he had taught during his lifetime, he says: "It conducts human societies to the true republic, that dream of all generous souls, which in our time can be realized in Europe only by constitutional monarchy."

 Death

-During the last years of his life he occupied a suite of rooms in the Sorbonne, where he lived simply and unostentatiously.
+During the last years of his life, he occupied a suite of rooms in the Sorbonne, where he lived simply and unostentatiously.
 The chief feature of the rooms was his noble library, the cherished collection of a lifetime.
-He died in Cannes on 14 January 1867, in his seventy-fifth year.
-In the front of the Sorbonne, below the lecture rooms of the faculty of letters, a tablet records an extract from his will, in which he bequeaths his noble and cherished library to the halls of his professorial work and triumphs.
+He died in Cannes on 14 January 1867.
+In front of the Sorbonne, below the lecture rooms of the faculty of letters, a tablet records an extract from his will, in which he bequeaths his noble and cherished library to the halls of his professorial work and triumphs.